Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can a secured credit card help me build credit?

-Yes, secured credit cards can help build your credit as payments are reported to one or both credit bureaus.
+Yes, secured credit cards can help build your credit, as payments made are reported to the credit bureaus.
 As you build a positive payment history, it can help improve your credit scores.

-How long will it take to rebuild my credit?
+How long does it take to rebuild my credit?

 Shari Talbot avatar on Loans Canada